Oratorian/crunchyroll-notify.sh/README.md

 ## Usage

+This is only for manual consecutive runs and should be avoided, unless you run debugging
+- For debugging please stop the systemd timer first `systemctl stop crunchyroll-notify.timer`
+- When debugging is finished restart it with `systemctl start crunchyroll-notify.timer`

 ```bash
 ./crunchyroll-notify.sh
 ```

-You’ll see color-coded output and log entries appear in `/var/log/crunchyroll-notify.log` if `rsyslog` is configured correctly.
+You’ll see color-coded output as `stdout` and log entries appear in `/var/log/crunchyroll-notify.log` if `rsyslog` is configured correctly.

 ---